Long-range frustration in minimal vertex cover problem on random graphs: Theory

-We then compare our framework with the theory based on GLR procedure for MVC problem in \cite{Zhao.Zhou-JSTAT-2019}.
-Assuming that there is no LRF among unfrozen vertices, we have $r_{\rm g} = R_{\rm g} = 0$.
+We then compare our framework with the theory based on the GLR procedure for the MVC problem in \cite{Zhao.Zhou-JSTAT-2019}.
+We first make a very crude assumption that there is no LRF among unfrozen vertices, and we see where our analytical framework will lead us.
+In this context, we have $r_{\rm g} = R_{\rm g} = 0$.
 Our framework reduces to

-As there are only type-II vertices in unfrozen vertices, their total contribution to the energy density of MVC problem is simply $R_{\ast} / 2$.
-Thus the energy density is
+We further assume that each type-II vertex contributes by exactly one half to the energy of the MVC problem, neglecting details of local graph structure.
+As there are only type-II vertices in unfrozen vertices here, their total contribution to the energy density is simply $R_{\ast} / 2$.
+We have the energy density as

-In \cite{Zhao.Zhou-JSTAT-2019}, to estimate energy density of MVC problem, the branch of trivial fixed points of $\alpha$ and $\beta$ with $1 - \alpha - \beta = 0$ is chosen no matter there is a core or not on a graph.
-Here, we simply adopt the stable fixed $r_0$ from Eq. (\ref{eq:r0-no-LRF}) to estimate $x$ with Eq. (\ref{eq:x-no-LRF}).
-It is easy to find some correspondence between our work and \cite{Zhao.Zhou-JSTAT-2019}: the cavity probability $r_0$ to the cavity probability $\alpha$, Eq. (\ref{eq:r0-no-LRF}) to Eqs.
-(1) - (2) when $1 - \alpha - \beta = 0$, and Eq. (\ref{eq:x-no-LRF}) to Eq.(5).
-Taken the above messages together, when there is no LRF among unfrozen vertices, our framework simply reduces to the theory based on GLR procedure for MVC problem in \cite{Zhao.Zhou-JSTAT-2019}.
+Given a degree distribution $P(k)$, with equation (\ref{eq:r0-no-LRF}) we first calculate stable fixed $r_0$, and then with equation (\ref{eq:x-no-LRF}) we can estimate $x$.
+On the other hand, in \cite{Zhao.Zhou-JSTAT-2019} to estimate the energy density of the MVC problem, the branch of trivial fixed points of $\alpha$ and $\beta$ with $1 - \alpha - \beta = 0$ is chosen no matter there is a core or not on a graph.
+It is easy to find some correspondence of notations and equations between our work and \cite{Zhao.Zhou-JSTAT-2019}: the cavity probability $r_0$ to the cavity probability $\alpha$, equation (\ref{eq:r0-no-LRF}) to equations (1) and (2) when $1 - \alpha - \beta = 0$, and equation (\ref{eq:x-no-LRF}) to equation (5).
+Taken the above messages together, the theory based on the GLR procedure simply corresponds to the LRF theory with no LRF effect.
+When a macroscopic LRF effect sets in and $R > 0$, this theory deviates from a proper prediction and underestimates the energy density of MVCs.